Sign In Forgot Password

 In 2015 Ariana joined the staff at Congregation B’nai Tikvah in Deerfield, Illinois as the Youth Director focusing on teens.
 Her professional role evolved and grew over seven years in Chicago and at Congregation B’nai Tikvah.
 She served as the Director of Education, Youth and Family Engagement, overseeing the Religious School, community programming, Shabbat engagement, teens and young families.
 This journey led Ariana back home to the greater Boston community and now to Temple Beth David!
 Ariana brings her passion for Jewish community and learning to our Shorashim and Double Chai education programs.

 In her words, “My primary goal is to foster a lifelong love of Judaism for youth in our community.
 One of my guiding principles in Jewish education is the emphasis and value placed on asking questions.
 The Torah encourages us to ask questions and we see many instances of our ancestors asking questions of God, each other and themselves.
 I believe that this is a core value of Judaism and should be present in how we teach our children.
 I hope that our students delve deeper, want to know the "why" and continue to ask us tough questions.
-I bring a curious spirit with me to Temple Beth David!”
+I bring a curious spirit with me to Temple Beth David.”
 In her free time, Ariana enjoys traveling, playing softball, cooking and spending time with her family!

 Click here to email Ariana.